 Wright State University holds two commencement ceremonies each year.
-The first ceremony is Fall Commencement, which is held the third Saturday in December.
-August and December graduates may participate in this ceremony.
-Spring Commencement is held the first Saturday in May.
+The first ceremony is Fall Commencement which is held in December.
+Summer and Fall graduates may participate in this ceremony.
+The second ceremony is Spring Commencement which is held the last Saturday of April or the first Saturday of May.

 The December ceremony lasts approximately 90 minutes.
 The May ceremony lasts approximately 2 hours and 15 minutes.